-Quality control (QC) materials are made from pools of whole blood obtained from a donor source or purchased from the vendor.
+Quality control (QC) materials are prepared from pools of whole blood obtained from a donor source or purchased commercially.
 See the Preparation of Quality Control Material section for details of preparation.
 The control "base" blood and two QC blood pools intended for the mercury speciation assay are designated as: